martiniusDE/firefly-iii/try-firefly-iii.md

 * The demo site has a trial period, which is one month.
 After one month, you will no longer be able to login.
 * If your email address is invalid, your account is automatically blocked.
+* Temporary email addresses and throw-away addresses are automatically blocked.